unraid/docs/docs/unraid-os/troubleshooting/faq.md

 <details>
 <summary>Click to expand/collapse</summary>

-To change your Unraid server's hostname, navigate the WebGUI to **Settings → System Settings → Identification**.
+To change your Unraid server's hostname, navigate the WebGUI to ***Settings → System Settings → Identification***.

 **Effects of changing your hostname:**
 - The new hostname will be used for network identification (e.g., access via `http://newname`).
 - You might need to reconnect any mapped network drives or shortcuts using the new hostname.
-- Some devices or services may cache the old name; a reboot may be required to recognize the new name.
+- Some devices or services may cache the old name; a full device reboot may be required to recognize the new name.
 </details><br />

 <a id="invalid-guid" class="anchor-fix" style={{ fontWeight: "bold" }}><h3>My flash drive is reporting an invalid GUID.
 What do I do?</h3></a>